Ezerous/pokemon-meltdown/README.md

 This fork contains the following changes:

-### Whitelist

-The server can be configured to grant access only to those contained in the whitelist.
-To enable it, change the config option (in config/config.js) `whitelistEnabled` to true.
-After that, the administrators can add/remove/view user Ids to/from the whitelist by using the commands:
-+ `/whitelist [username]` - Whitelists the user, granting access to the server.
-+ `/unwhitelist [username]` - Removes the specific username from the whitelist.
-+ `/displaywhitelist` - Displays a list of the whitelisted userIds.

-*Note: Administrators are not affected by the whitelist.*

 ### Docker support

 Start a container with exposed port 8080 (which is binded to port XXXXX of the host):